Delaware Arts Alliance’s Board of Directors is composed of civic, artistic, business, and education leaders from across the First State.

 Ginger Angstadt, Arts Educator, is a free-lance lighting designer for Clear Space Theatre.
 Previously, she was associate director and lighting designer for ecarte dance theatre from 1980 -1993 in Dover, DE.
 Ginger was an English and Theatre teacher for 25 years in the Delaware Public Schools System.
 She has also taught Theatre as an adjunct professor at Delaware State University, Delaware Technical and Community College, Wilmington University, and Salisbury University.
 For over 30 years, Ginger has staged lighting for a number of regional and national dance ensembles.
 Ginger completed her Ph.D. in Fine Arts Theatre at Texas Tech University in 2010.

-Jennifer Boland is an Art Educator at Campus Community School for grades K-8 and an Adjunct instructor at Delaware Technical Community College.
+Jennifer Boland is an Art Educator at Campus Community School for grades K-8 and an adjunct instructor at Delaware Technical Community College.
 She has been teaching some form of art for over 15 years and has been at Campus Community School for 13 years and 15 at Delaware Technical Community College.
 She has written grants for artist in residency, field trip expenses and supplies.
-Jennifer is currently the President of the Delaware Art Education Association.
+Jennifer is a past president of the Delaware Art Education Association.
 She is an active member of the community and has an ongoing relationship with the Biggs Museum of American Art.
 She is a lifetime member of the Dover Art League and exhibits her art throughout Delaware.

 Molly Giordano (Marketing Subcommittee Chair) is Director of Development and Marketing at the Delaware Art Museum.
 Previously, Molly was the Assistant Director of Development at West End Neighborhood House, served in various roles on Jack Markell’s campaign for Governor, and helped lead his transition to office in 2009.
 Molly serves on the board of the Greater Wilmington Conventions and Visitors Bureau and the InWilmington advisory board.
 She has a BA in Political Science and Journalism from the University of Delaware and a Masters in Public Administration with a certificate in Non-Profit Administration from the University of Pennsylvania.